Features

 min_soma_edge = morph.soma.radius

-max_radius_per_neurite = [
+max_radius_per_section = [

-np.max(np.linalg.norm(n.points[:, COLS.XYZ] - morph.soma.center, axis=1))
+np.max(np.linalg.norm(section.points[:, COLS.XYZ] - morph.soma.center, axis=1))

 ]

-if not max_radius_per_neurite:
+if not max_radius_per_section:

 return []

-bins = np.arange(min_soma_edge, min_soma_edge + max(max_radius_per_neurite), step_size)
+bins = np.arange(min_soma_edge, min_soma_edge + max(max_radius_per_section), step_size)

 return sholl_crossings(morph, neurite_type, morph.soma.center, bins)